KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 * **Resources**
 * **Q & A**

-## PowerShell
+## 2. About Kurt

-"When all you have is a hammer, every problem looks like a nail."
-* I'd like to encourage you to think of PowerShell as your Swiss Army Knife, but one where you can just add your own blades over time
-* This is true of all scripting languages, but PowerShell brings a lot of great stuff along with it

-Informal poll: Raise hand if you are a...
-* Rank beginner to Powershell
-* Pretty decent with it
-* You're a PowerShell ninja and want to come up and do this talk for me
+* Kurt Kroeker, Sr. Integration Software Developer at EnergyCAP, LLC for 14 years
+    * Currently working as part of the integrations team developing services that integrate with our flagship software, EnergyCAP.
+* Lifelong State College, PA resident - Penn State University grad ("WE ARE!")
+* Father of 3 girls and a boy: Josephine, Cecilia, Eleanor, George
+* In my free time, I enjoy playing music with people.
+I play fiddle, mandolin, and guitar, I occasionally play out in a couple of bands located in the State College area.

-## My PowerShell Background
+## 3. PowerShell and Me

-Problem: need to put together an automated workflow for data flowing in and out of EnergyCAP.
+My introduction to PowerShell began with a problem: need to glue together various pieces put together an automated workflow for data flowing in and out of EnergyCAP.
 This workflow included:

 * Supporting multiple environments
 * Invoking compiled executables
 * Invoking REST APIs
-* Logging
 * Reading/writing text files
 * Parsing JSON

-What kind of technology could solve this problem?
+What kind of technology could glue all these things?

 One of our technical leads recommended PowerShell, and the success of that project resulted in PowerShell making its way into many different solutions.